axelson/vps/README.md

 - http://sketch.localhost:4102
 - http://jamroom.localhost:4102

-Note: you can change te port away from the default of 4102 by setting `config :master_proxy, http: [:inet6, port: <a new port>]`
+Note: you can change the port away from the default of 4102 by setting `config :master_proxy, http: [:inet6, port: <a new port>]`